- Using this Resource

 Thomas Jefferson to James Madison, Monticello, 16 Sept.
 1821

 13. The figure of 20,000 appears overstated.
-Jefferson seems to have been unsure about the number of volumes he had in his library.
+Jefferson was apparently exaggerating when writing about the number of volumes he had in his library.
 In his letter to Thomas Cooper dated 16 January 1814, he placed the figure at "about 7 or 8 thousand volumes."
 Several months later, he mentions a figure of "9. or 10,000 vols." in his letter to President James Madison on 24 September 1814.